 Letters of Madd

-- If the letter of madd is Alif (ا), the letter before must have a fatha sign, and Alif itself remains silent without any vowel.
+- If the letter of Madd is Alif (ا), the letter before must have a Fatha sign.

-- If the letter of madd is Waaw (و), the letter before must have a dammah, and Waaw remains silent without any vowel.
+- If the letter of Madd is Waaw (و), the letter before must have a Dammah.

-- If the madd letter is Yaa’ (ي), the letter before must have a kasra, and the Yaa’ itself remains silent without any vowel.
+- If the Madd letter is Yaa’ (ي), the letter before must have a Kasra.

-For example, in the word يومكم, which means your day in English, you can see the letter Yaa’ has a fatha sign, and the next letter Waaw is not the letter of madd.
-So, madd will not be applied here.
+For example, in the word يومكم (your day), the letter Yaa’ has a Fatha, and the following Waaw is not a letter of Madd.
+Therefore, Madd is not applied in this case.

 Types of Madd in Tajweed